The average hourly pay for a Behavioral Health Technician is $14.22.

 Behavioral health technicians generally assist a licensed therapist or nurse.
 They help individuals who need help with behavioral development and modification of actions.
 The technician may be required to help design behavioral health programs and treatments that are catered to clients’ needs, as well as provide positive feedback and attempt to correct any negative behavior.
 The behavioral health technician may work with people who have brain injury or deterioration, depending on the technician…Read more

-Behavioral Health Technician Tasks
+Behavioral Health Technician Job Listings

 What Are Popular Skills for Behavioral Health Technicians?

 Skills in Oral / Verbal Communication, Crisis Intervention, Patient Counseling, Group Therapy and Client Interaction are correlated to pay that is above average.

 What is the Pay by Experience Level for Behavioral Health Technicians?